This module define classes used in high-level threaded programming.

 RuntimeError if called more than once on the same thread object.

-size are used to set the thread priority and the stack size.
+prio and size are used to set the thread priority and the stack size.

 Method representing the thread's activity.